- Why Choose Upside

 Initially, I thought of creating living environments like those of the Golden Girls.
 My grandmother would have loved to live with some friends, split the cost of a house and have someone else manage all of the maintenance needs and other necessities.
 However, I quickly realized that concept was unsustainable.
 For one thing, younger, healthier, older adults want amenities such as activities programming, gyms and pools.
 Then, there’s the issue of dealing with individualized landlords, some of whom may not be around on a regular basis to care for the properties and deal with maintenance issues in a timely fashion.

 Then, I started thinking about how to execute this concept in regular, multifamily communities.
-Could an organization be created that could move older adults into these communities, and then wrap around this layer of services that residents could use to duplicate the experience that they might get in a traditional senior living facility but without the stigma and at a much lower cost with more flexibility?
+Could an organization be created that could move older adults into these communities, and then wrap around this layer of services that members could use to duplicate the experience that they might get in a traditional senior living facility but without the stigma and at a much lower cost with more flexibility?

 Many years ago, the tradition used to be that when older adults were no longer able to care for themselves in their own homes, they moved in with their children, who helped take care of them.
 Culturally, that doesn’t happen in the U.S. much anymore.
 Instead, people chase their careers, oftentimes moving across the country and leaving their parents behind.
 That trend has taken root during the last 30 to 50 years and created the need for a new solution to senior living.
 That solution turned into a model where companies found opportunities to buy less expensive land in the suburbs, far from society where building was more affordable.
 The idea was to create a facility where a large group of older adults could live under one roof in a relatively efficient manner with standardized care services, such as meals, common areas and activities.